Georgia Highlands Television (GHTV) Policy

 3-GHTV Policy Board

 A- The GHTV Policy Board will annually review the programming on GHTV.
 This Board will also meet as needed to review programming requests that involve Georgia Highlands College productions.
 Such productions may be of student or faculty orientation outside the normal production of for credit classes.
 In such cases the board may meet electronically to review the merits of such productions.
 The Instructional Council will nominate Policy Board members and submit the nominations to the President's Cabinet for election.
 The Director of Digital Media Services will be an ex-officio member of the Board.

-B- Appeals to decisions made by the Board may be submitted in writing to the Vice President for Academic and Student Affairs.
+B- Appeals to decisions made by the Board may be submitted in writing to the Vice President for Academic Affairs.